 The Construction Advantage – Issue 8

-In our eighth issue of The Construction Advantage, we provide you with three new cases, with two of them coming from the Maine courts.
+In our eighth issue of The Construction Advantage, we provide you with three new cases, with two of them coming from the ME courts.
 We hope that this newsletter has been helpful and informative to you so far in 2014.
 Please feel free to let any of us know if there are specific issues that you want us to cover in the future.

 Stop Being So Unreasonable!